kjhoerr/submelon.dev/README.md

 ## Description

 This is a static site that is generated using [11ty.dev](https://www.11ty.dev/).
 All sources except for the brand icons were produced solely by the author, Kevin Hoerr.
+The icons are created by [FontAwesome](https://fontawesome.com/) and are stored in this repository to reduce remote dependencies.

 ## License